Subhajeetch/Animekun-web/README.md

 - Simple and clean UI
 - Hosted on GitHub Pages
 - JavaScript for header & footer
+- Used Google Search Console to index the site on google

 ## Motivation
 This is a server i own that has 1900+ members by (September 15, 2024).